A walk up the Long Drive.

 In the spring of 2016, the school announced a merger of Red Maids’ and Redland High, to be known as Redmaids’ High School.
 Read more

-We are looking for two new Committee members to take over some key jobs in 2016.
+We are looking for several new Committee members to join us and shadow some key roles ready for 2018 or 2019.
 Read more